openfl/OpenFLDevelopersGuide/working-with-sound/capturing-sound-input.md

 }

-The StatusEvent.code property will contain “Microphone.Unmuted” if access was allowed, or “Microphone.Muted” if access was denied.
+The StatusEvent.code property will contain "Microphone.Unmuted" if access was allowed, or "Microphone.Muted" if access was denied.

 The Microphone.muted property is set to true or false when the user allows or denies microphone access, respectively.
 However, the muted property is not set on the Microphone instance until the StatusEvent has been dispatched, so your application should also wait for the StatusEvent.STATUS event to be dispatched before checking the Microphone.muted property.